 The proposed development is permissible with consent and is consistent with the zone objectives.
-There is a variation sought in relation to front setback under WDCP2009 which has been justified by the applicant and is generally supportable in this instance.
+There is a variation sought in relation to front setback and number of stories under WDCP2009 which has been justified by the applicant and is generally supportable in this instance.

 Internal referrals were satisfactory and concerns raised in submissions have been considered and where appropriate, conditions of consent are recommended to resolve/ mitigate concerns.
 External concurrence has been provided by the RFS under the integrated provisions of the Rural Fires Act.

-Sydney Water are yet to provide final commentary, but have indicated that subject to appropriate documentation being provided the encroachment would be given consideration.
-This along with a requirement for a Construction Management Plan is recommended to be addressed via a deferred commencement consent.
+Previous Panel recommendations are considered to have been addressed.